kulapio/kulap-sdk/README.md

 # KULAP SDK

-This provides quick access to KULAP system where you can find the best rate when do swap or pay using ERC-20 tokens.
+This SDK provides access to KULAP DEX from a custom application where the best rate will be given to you and your user on each trade using ERC-20 tokens.

 ## Initialization